Observations in TNG: "The Big Goodbye"

 Not only the resolution but also the contrast of the street scene was greatly improved, which is amazing for a dark shot.
 We can recognize several more details.

-The San Francisco street scenes were filmed on the New York Streets set at Paramount.
+The San Francisco street scenes were filmed in the New York Streets set at Paramount.
 Between this episode and "Time's Arrow II" the set was heavily modified, explaining why only a few buildings are recognizable.

 Re-Uses of the New York Streets Set